 Essentially, one or more highly ranked people within the COV do not like Artificial grass, so they tried to make up an excuse to justify a new bylaw against it.
 What they mean by “not fully permeable” is that it does not drain properly, which is completely false.
 All turf products meant for landscapes are manufactured with drainage holes in the backing so that water can flow freely through the turf.
 I have a whole article here on how artificial turf drains, however the important part is that a proper drainage base has been constructed underneath.
 Once this is in place, artificial grass actually drains at a significantly faster rate than a natural lawn, as perfectly demonstrated here by Bella Turf: https://www.youtube.com/watch?v=oKvyQDyc6xI&t=126s

-After many attempted calls to the COV, I finally got a hold of someone to ask some questions about this vague bylaw (which no longer exists by the way).
+After many attempted calls to the COV, I finally got a hold of someone to ask some questions about this vague bylaw.
 They told me the following:

 - Artificial grass is not permitted on city land (basically the boulevards outside of your property)

-- Newly built homes need to pass a final landscape inspection, and the inspection will not be approved if there is artificial grass installed (so just hold off until after final inspections)
+- Newly built homes need to pass a final landscape inspection, and the inspection will not be approved if there is artificial grass installed on the landscape (so just hold off until after final inspections)

-- City inspectors do not like to see entire landscapes replaced with artificial grass (or concrete/paving stones for that matter), so it helps if you have some trees, plants and garden space in your landscape as well.
+- Your landscape needs to have a minimum 30% fully permeable area, meaning only up to 70% can be impermeable materials such as concrete, paving stones, artificial grass etc. (Even though artificial grass is fully permeable, the city has classified it as impermeable to put a limit on it).
+In general, City inspectors do not like to see entire landscapes replaced with artificial grass (or concrete/paving stones for that matter), so it helps if you have some trees, plants and garden space in your landscape as well.

-- If a nosy neighbour or bylaw inspector reports your artificial grass to the city, they may ask you to replace it back to a natural lawn or some alternative.
+- If a nosy neighbour or bylaw inspector reports your artificial grass to the city, they may ask you to replace it back to a natural lawn or ensure that at least 30% of the landscape is what they consider “fully permeable”.
 (We had this happen only once, we appealed, they did a drainage test, and we never heard from them again).
 We discovered another loophole that if you claim the turf was installed before 2016, there is nothing they can do.

 If you have any specific questions that were not addressed, feel free to reach out to us at firstname.lastname@example.org